Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-rV2iNBm3S-k.md

 ### Transcript

-> can you make an option to turn the manta off, not nothing we have planned but i'll put that on the q a side if you want to see that
+> can you make an option to turn the manta off, not nothing we have planned but I'll put that on the q a side if you want to see that